prophile/srweb-jekyll/_events/sr2015/kickstart/london-kickstart.md

 ### Computing requirements

-Facebook is providing wifi but no computers.
+Facebook is providing WiFi but no computers.
 Please bring a laptop computer that you can use to work with the kit throughout the day.
 Please email [Sam Phippen](mailto:sphippen@studentrobotics.org) if you are unable to bring a laptop, so that we can work out